PioneeringStar/Projectono/Source/Projectono/Projectono.Core/ReadMe.md

-﻿# ProjectOno.Core
+﻿# Projectono.Core

 All application code goes here.
 The only thing that doesn't go here are views.
-Please place all views in the ProjectOno.App project.
+Please place all views in the Projectono.App project.

 More guidelines to come...